JohnCharlesBent/Jazz-HR-Job-Feed/README.md

 ```
 <!-- this job feed was returned from jobs saved to the Open Jobs post type.
 If you are seeing this message then there was an issue parsing the XML feed and the Open Job posts are being displayed as a fallback... -->
 ```

+#### *Notes*

+The shortcode does not currently take any attributes as arguments.
+If you wanted to extend the display functionality of the shortcode you could certainly modify the **TwDisplayJobs** function to use attributes to modify the display or provide an option to display the data direct from the XML feed or from the WP database.
+You could also use an attribute to pull data from one or more job feeds using the **job_feed_slug** column as a shortcode attribute.

+---

+## Cron Functions <a href="#cron"></a>

+---

+The cron directory holds a script that can be run as a scheduled task from a remote server or, with some modifications, from the WordPress site using wp_cron.

+Currently the script just runs a check for jobs in the XML feed.
+If the wp_posts table has a job that *is not in the XML feed* then the job data is deleted from the WP database.
+If the job feed has a job that is in the job feed but *not in the database* then that job is added.

+This script is not currently being run as a cron job.
+This script exists merely as an option if a site owner wants an automated means of clearing out old jobs and adding new ones to the database.
+If the site is using the display shortcode with the XML being directly pulled into the page then this cron script is largely superfluous.